EeshitaDayani/NewsCloud/README.md

 **Responsive Design:** NewsCloud is built with a responsive design across various devices, whether you're using a desktop, tablet, or smartphone.

-**Search and Filter:** Easily find the news you're interested in with the powerful search and filtering capabilities.
+**Search and Filter:** Easily find the news you're interested in using search and filtering options.
 Customize your news feed based on keywords, topics, and date ranges.